 The long lifespans of early man made possible a tremendous increase in the human population.
 Mathematicians have estimated that by the time of the Great Flood (about 1,600 years from when God made man), the population of earth could have conservatively reached at least ONE BILLION!

-Adam lived an incredibly long lifespan of 930 years.
-This lifespan would ultimately make him the fourth oldest human who ever lived, behind Methusaleh (969 years), Jared (962 years), and Noah (950 years).
-His life was SO LONG that he saw his great, great, great, great, great, great grandson Lamech born.
+The life of Adam was an incredibly long 930 years!
+This makes him the fourth oldest human who ever lived, behind Methuselah (969 years), Jared (962 years), and Noah (950 years).
+He existing for such a lengthy period that he saw his great, great, great, great, great, great grandson Lamech born.